 MVAA will provide programming in a phased order, growing as we can to include performing, literary and visual arts programs for students of all ages… from 3 to 83.
 We will begin the program with a focus on Instrumental music then progress to all art forms.

-The MVAA is a not-for-profit arts organization.
+The MVAA is a 501(c)3 Non Profit Arts/Cultural Organization.

 Mon Valley Academy for the Arts, Twin Coaches Orchestra Project, Entertainment in Pittsburgh, Music in Pittsburgh